andrewcbuensalida/debezium-mongo-java-mysql-docker-mapbox-mbta-module-16-mit/instructions.md

+server.py fetches bus data from mbta every 10 seconds and inserts it into the mysql container > index.html fetches bus data from server.py every 15 seconds > when bus data is inserted into mysql, debezium container inserts it into mongodb container > maven container reads bus data from mongodb container

 In Video 16.1, Dr. Sanchez demonstrated how to create a prototype of a web application that uses Mapbox to display the positions of buses along Route 1 for the MBTA.
 The longitude and latitude for the buses are hardcoded for the prototype and are incremented periodically to simulate movement.

 Before working through the steps of this project, be sure to review the Submission Instructions and Project 16.1 Rubric to ensure that you collect all required screenshots as you work through the project.